WebAssembly/spec/spectec/test-prose/TEST.md

 3. Execute (RETURN_CALL_REF ?()).

 execution_of_RETURN_CALL_REF x?
-1. If not the current context is frame, then:
+1. If the current context is label, then:
   a.
-If the current context is label, then:
-    1) Pop all values val* from the stack.
+Pop all values val* from the stack.
-    2) Exit current context.
+  b.
+Exit current context.
-    3) Push val* to the stack.
+  c.
+Push val* to the stack.
-    4) Execute (RETURN_CALL_REF x?).
+  d.
+Execute (RETURN_CALL_REF x?).
-2. Else:
+2. Else if the current context is frame, then:
   a.
 Pop admin_u0 from the stack.
   b.
 Pop all values admin_u1* from the stack.
   c.
 Exit current context.
   d.
+If admin_u0 is of the case REF.NULL, then:
+    1) Trap.
+  e.
 If admin_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be admin_u0.
     2) If (a < |$funcinst()|), then:
       a) Assert: Due to validation, $expanddt($funcinst()[a].TYPE) is of the case FUNC.